wasnotrice/git-up-to-speed/git-up-to-speed.md

 ### share

 ^ Someone else has been working, too
-^ First going back to master
+- first, going back to master
+- then checking out add-authors again

 ---